TheCrypted/STAT-4830-project-base/docs/development_log.md

 - The project has the potential to be integrated with real-time traffic data to adjust edge weights; we can enable dynamic route modifications that minimize energy consumption effectively.

 **Areas for Improvement:**
-- Poor performance on Large Graphs: Dijkstra’s Algorithm runs in O(V²) time with an unoptimized approach (without priority queues).
+- Poor performance on Large Graphs: Dijkstra's Algorithm runs in O(V²) time with an unoptimized approach (without priority queues).
 - Lack of consideration for real-time factors such as traffic and geographic factors such as terrain/change in altitude along a route
 - Our current graph model uses a undirected graph: could pose issues for one way streets, a commonality in NYC and other cities